Hesperian Health Guides

 Reusable syringes and disposable syringes

-Reusable syringes can be used again and again.
-Reusable syringes make less waste and can save money, but they must be washed very carefully and sterilized after every use.
+Reusable syringes can be used again and again because they can be taken apart for cleaning and are strong enough to be sterilized.
+Reusable syringes make less waste and can save money, but they must be cleaned and sterilized after every use.

-How to wash and sterilize a syringe and needle for reuse:
+How to wash and disinfect a disposable syringe and needle:

 DENT Ch7 Page 91-1.png

-1. Put on a pair of heavy gloves to protect your hands from germs and from sticking yourself with the needle.
+1. Wear gloves to protect your hands from cuts and germs.